 Bend City, California – Near Kearsarge, California – None

 Beveridge, California – East side of the Inyo Mountain Range.
-Mining remains, rock walls.
-Recommended only for experienced back-packing hikers
+Mining remains and rock walls.
+Recommended only for experienced back-packing hikers.

 Bonnie Claire, Nevada – Northeast of Scotty’s Castle – Significant ruins and mining remains.